BlackSheepHK/hk_fiscal_reserves/README.md

 [archive]: https://www.try.gov.hk/internet/eharch_acco_monfinancial.html

 # Scraping Hong Kong's Monthly Financial Results
-Amid Hong Kong's slower-than-expected post-pandemic economic recovery, its deficit has become a major concern for society.
-Its fiscal reserves peaked at HK$1,211.0 billion in [January 2019].
-However, due to consistent deficits every financial year since 2019 (except in 2021-22), its fiscal reserves have declined to HK$670.7 billion as of [November 2023].
+In the wake of Hong Kong's slower-than-expected post-pandemic economic recovery, its deficit has become a major concern for society.
+Notably, fiscal reserves have plummeted from their peak of HK$1,211.0 billion in [January 2019] to a mere HK$670.7 billion by [November 2023].
+This stark decline raises critical questions: How severe is this financial downturn, and what steps can be taken to mitigate it?
+Addressing these inquiries requires a comprehensive analysis of Hong Kong's fiscal performance over the long term.

-How bad is this decline?
-How should the deficit be addressed?
-Answering these questions would require us to put recent five years' deficit into perspective.
-Unfortunately, it seems that there is now no public and easy-to-access datasets or visualisations about Hong Kong's financial results in the long term.
+Unfortunately, there seems to be a lack of publicly accessible datasets or visualisations that provide a long-term perspective on Hong Kong's financial health.

-To inform the public debate on Hong Kong's fiscal policy, this project creates and visualises a dataset including Hong Kong's fiscal reserves, revenue, and expenditure each month since [September 1998], when the government started to release monthly summaries of its financial results to meet IMF standards.
-The dataset, spanning from 1998 to the present, can be found in the file "Monthly Financial Results 1998-present.xlsx".
+To facilitate informed discussions on Hong Kong's fiscal policy, this project aimed at creating and visualising a dataset which contains Hong Kong's fiscal reserves, revenue, and expenditure on a monthly basis starting from [September 1998], when the government started to release monthly financial summaries in compliance with IMF standards.
+The resulting dataset can be found in the file "Monthly Financial Results 1998-present.xlsx".
 All numbers are in HK$ million.

 ## Sources
 The Hong Kong government regularly publishes the previous month's financial results at the end of each month.
 The latest two financial years' press releases can be found [here](https://www.try.gov.hk/internet/ehpubl_acco_monfinancial.html), and the rest can be found [here](https://www.try.gov.hk/internet/eharch_acco_monfinancial.html).